hooked-to-coding/image-converter/README.md

 # Image Converter
 Image Converter is a CLI tool, build in python, that converts single images or a stack of images in a folder in a another file format.
 It also can be used to create fast and easy thumbails from single images as well as from a stack of images.
 If you like, use filter such as blur, black and white, sharpen.

-This tool was developed as final project for Havard's CS50’s Introduction to Programming with Python.
+This tool was developed as final project for Harvard's CS50’s Introduction to Programming with Python.

 ## Installation